subhransu-mishra/Edulytics-AI-E-Learning/README.md

-# ChatBot with Multiple AI Providers (Gemini & OpenAI)
+# ChatBot with Multiple AI Providers (Gemini , OpenAI , Deepseek )

 This educational platform is designed to break language barriers for students by translating content from English into regional languages using AI-powered chat-based interactions.

 ## Features

-- Support for multiple AI providers (Gemini and OpenAI)
+- Support for multiple AI providers (Gemini ,OpenAI and Deepseek)
 - Chat history storage per user
 - User authentication
 - Model selection for each chat session